 The aggregate amounts involved in each of the relationships and transactions described in the preceding table were less than \$1 million or, if greater, 1% of the consolidated gross revenues for the entity's last fiscal year, with the exception of certain relationships involving Ms. Mayer and immediate family members of Ms. Craig, Mr. Corbett, and Mr. Reinemund.
 Ms. Mayer served as a member of the board of directors of a Walmart vendor that received payments from Walmart during the entity's last fiscal year that account for more than 1% but less than 2% of that entity's consolidated gross revenues for the entity's last fiscal year.
-In each of the other instances, an immediate family member of one of our directors is or was employed by or had a less than 5% indirect ownership interest in (but is not an executive officer of) a Walmart supplier or vendor that received payments from Walmart during the entity's last fiscal year.
-The Board determined these relationships were immaterial to each director's independence because in each case neither the director nor the immediate family member: (i) is or was not an executive officer of the entity; (ii) does or did not receive compensation from the entity based on the marketing or sale of the entity's goods or services to Walmart; and (iv) did not have his or her advancement within such entity based on the marketing or sale of the entity's goods or services to Walmart to the entities, or by the entities to Walmart, were for various products and services in the ordinary course of business, and Walmart has had a relationship with these entities.
+In each of the other instances, an immediate family member of one of our directors is or was employed by or had a less than 5% indirect ownership interest in (but is not an executive officer of) a Walmart supplier or vendor that received payments from Walmart during the entity's last fiscal year that account for more than 1% of the entity's consolidated gross revenues for that entity's last fiscal year.
+The Board determined these relationships were immaterial to each director's independence because in each case neither the director nor the immediate family member: (i) is or was not an executive officer of the entity; (ii) is or was not involved in the negotiation of transactions or the business relationship between Walmart and the entity; (iii) does or did not receive compensation from the entity based on the marketing or sale of the entity's goods or services to Walmart; and (iv) did not have his or her advancement within such entity based on the marketing or sale of the entity's goods or services to Walmart.
+Further, the payments made by Walmart to the entities, or by the entities to Walmart, were for various products and services in the ordinary course of business, and Walmart has had a relationship with these entities for many years prior to the directors' immediate family members' employment with these entities.